Moduli of $G$-covers of curves: geometry and singularities: Moduli of curves with a -cover

 \begin{rmk} Given a stable $n$-marked curve $C$, we denote by $C_1,C_2,\dots, C_V$ its irreducible components.
 Let $\nor\colon \overline C\to C$ be the normalization morphism of $C$, and denote by $\overline C_i$ the normalization of component $C_i$ for every $i$, then $\overline C=\sqcup_i\overline C_i$.
 We mark on $\overline C$ the preimage point via $\nor$ of any marked point or node.
 We denote by $g_i$ the genus of $\overline C_i$ for any $i$, by $D_i$ the divisor of marked points on $\overline C_i$ and by $n_i:=\deg (D_i)$ its degree.
 The stability condition for $C$ is equivalent to $2g_i-2+n_i>0$ for all $i$. \end{rmk}

 \begin{rmk} We follow \cite{chiofar12} to give a more explicit description of the deformation scheme.
 For a nodal curve $C$, consider $\Def(C;\sing C)$ the universal deformation of curve $C$ alongside with its nodes.
 We impose $n=0$ in this for sake of simplicity, the $n>0$ case is similar.
-Therefore there is a canonical decomposition
+If $V$ is the number of irreducible components of $C$, there is a canonical decomposition